More about us

-- We provide 91,000 dialysis treatments to more than 500 patients each year in six centers, at home and in area hospitals.
+- We provide 91,000 dialysis treatments to more than 500 patients each year in seven centers, at home and in area hospitals.

 - Our Foundation raises funds so our patients can get care they wouldn’t get elsewhere – access to free classes, expensive nutritional supplements or a monthly bus pass, for example.

 Top-quality care, everywhere

 We work in collaboration with partners in the medical community to deliver excellent care and patient support services.
 Our clinical teams, made up of nephrologists, nurses, dialysis technicians, dietitians and social workers, treat dialysis patients at our six dialysis centers and at local hospitals, and support and train patients who wish to give themselves dialysis at home.

 Our administrative staff members keep our organization operating smoothly, and members of our Foundation raise money for additional patient services that wouldn’t be possible without the support of financial donors in our community.